Choosing Your Health Plan

 • Cost less when you use a provider who is in-network

-For individuals who live in the New York or Maryland-Virginia-Washington, DC metropolitan areas, or in California, an HMO medical plan option is also available.
+For individuals who live in the Maryland-Virginia-Washington, DC metropolitan areas, or in California, an HMO medical plan option is also available.

 The other differences between the tiers have to do with how you and the Fund share the cost when you receive health care services and fill prescriptions.
 View a brief summary below.
 View the complete Summaries of Benefits.